Configure Wireless Adapter with Ndiswrapper

 For the best results, try using a windows Xp driver for your wireless device.
 For my example I am using a Belkin Wireless G Plus MIMO ver.
 3001, with a model number of F5D9050.
 After you have downloaded the driver for you wireless adapter, you might need to extract or unzip the file.
 What you will be looking for is a file with the extensions of .INF.
 More than likely your file will end with the file extensions of .EXE, so this means you must extract this file somehow.
 In my example I have unzipped my driver to /home/administrator/Drivers.
 To extract a file named setup.exe, open a terminal and log in as su, then type:

 After you have unzipped your windows driver install program, you now need to associate this windows driver with your wireless device.
-To configure you wireless device in Mandriva linux go to:
+To configure your wireless device for Ndiswrapper in Mandriva linux go to:

 - Menu Button